Uwe Lausen

 A characteristic part of the work of lice from the mid-1960s is a partial reduction of his motifs on black-and-white or colour contrasts, which, like the adaptation of photographic motifs, makes the proximity to the photography of his wife Heide Uta proud in his own pictorial language Translated.
 In addition, composition elements from the field of comics as well as the politicization of some works inspired by the social climate of his time.

-Completely unconnected levels of action, oversharpening in addition to distortions, the isolation of the motifs, but above all sudden intrusions of violence into his scenarios reflect delusions and panic attacks of his unstable psyche under the influence of drugs.
-His ability to realize these levels of perception also in a sculptural sense, predestined lice also to contemporary stage artists.
-His order for a stage design for Peter Stein's staging of Edward Bond's "Early morning" at Schauspielhaus Zürich, however, could no longer lead to the end of lice.
+Completely unconnected levels of action, over-sharpening alongside distortions, the isolation of motifs, but above all sudden bursts of violence in his scenarios reflect the delusions and panic attacks of his unstable psyche under the influence of drugs.
+Lausen's ability to realize these levels of perception vividly also predestined him to become a contemporary stage design artist.
+However, Lausen was unable to complete his commission for a stage design for Peter Stein's production of Edward Bond's "Early Morning" at the Schauspielhaus Zurich.